earthspay/earths-documentation/en/smart-contracts/faq.md

 The best is to start with [_**as a developer guide.
 **_](/getting-started/as-a-developer.md)

-### How many Tx does waves have? will SC add another transaction type to the wavesplatform?
+### How many Tx does earths have? will SC add another transaction type to the earthspay?
 Where can I find a valid SetScript transaction from testnet?

-There are [_**14 tx types**_](/waves-api-and-sdk/waves-node-rest-api/example-transactions.md) on Waves and publishing a script for an account is one of those \(type 13 SetScript Tx\).
+There are [_**14 tx types**_](/earths-api-and-sdk/earths-node-rest-api/example-transactions.md) on Earths and publishing a script for an account is one of those \(type 13 SetScript Tx\).

-### Does Waves smart contracts have numbers similar Ethereum one's, 0x....?
+### Does Earths smart contracts have numbers similar Ethereum one's, 0x....?

 No, but they are attached to accounts also, at least in the first version.

-### When you develop a dapp on Waves, is it more appropriate to have a private waves blockchain or just your own full node on the regular mainnet ?
+### When you develop a dapp on Earths, is it more appropriate to have a private earths blockchain or just your own full node on the regular mainnet ?

 Neither of both, you don't have to have a node for deploying a SC.
 Nevertheless, for the dev i would recommend to use testnet.

 ### How can I create any interactive dApp?

-[_**Smart contract**_](/smart-contracts/waves-contracts-language-description.md) on Waves can only answer 'yes' or 'no' for outgoing \(not incoming!\) transaction.
+[_**Smart contract**_](/smart-contracts/earths-contracts-language-description.md) on Earths can only answer 'yes' or 'no' for outgoing \(not incoming!\) transaction.

 ### How can I get string address from tx.sender in RIDE?